 gcloudnot to read from stdin.

-By using this command, you create an SSH tunnel that operates independently from other SSH shell sessions you may be running.
-Doing this keeps tunnel-related errors out of your shell output, and helps prevent you from inadvertently closing your SSH tunnel.
+This command creates an SSH tunnel that operates independently from other SSH shell sessions, keeps tunnel-related errors out of the shell output, and helps prevent inadvertent closures of the tunnel.

 Step 2 - Connect with your web browser

 Your SSH tunnel supports traffic proxying using the SOCKS protocol.
 You must configure your browser to use the proxy when connecting to your cluster.